-d.
+c.
 Payment In Person

-Tuition may be paid at either the cashiers or at Student Receivables located on the third floor of the University of Alberta Administration Building.
-The cashiers accept the following methods of payment: cash, cheque, debit card, Visa, American Express, or MasterCard.
+Tuition and non-instructional fees may be paid at the Cashier's counter located on the third floor of the University of Alberta Administration Building.
+The cashiers accept the following methods of payment: cash, cheque, or debit card.
 A dropbox/mailslot is located on the third floor of the Administration Building.
 Envelopes are provided.
 Cheques or money orders must be made payable to the University of Alberta (students are requested to provide their student ID numbers on their cheques).
-Fee assessment notices must be included with payment.